 A group of 71 Japanese Parliamentarians arrived in Taipei on Monday for a four-day goodwill visit.

-A group of 71 Japanese Parliamentarians arrived in Taipei on Monday for a four-day goodwill visit.
+Background: A group of 71 Japanese Parliamentarians arrived in Taipei on Monday for a four-day goodwill visit.
 The group, the largest Japanese parliamentary mission ever to visit Taiwan, was greeted on arrival by Mr. Ma Su-Lee, Director of the Tokyo Office of the East Asia Relations Association.
 The East Asia Association has acted as a semi-official body to maintain economic and cultural ties at a private level between the two countries, ever since diplomatic relations between Japan and Taiwan were severed in September of last year.

 At an airport press conference, Former Education Minister, Mr. Rirokichi Nadao, leader of the Japanese Mission, said that cultural exchanges between Japan and Taiwan will be stepped up to promote further unilateral cooperation.
 The Japanese mission will also be meeting high-ranking Taiwanese government officials to discuss economic and trade relations, which has been rising despite the absence of formal diplomatic ties.